 Method 1: Using slicing arr[::-1]

-The slicing arr[::-1] is the most efficient way to create a reverse array because you create the view into an original array.
+The slicing arr[::-1] is the most efficient way to create a reverse array because you create a view into an original array.
 You can modify the original array; the view will update to reflect the changes.

 import numpy as np arr = np.arange(5) print(arr) print('After reversing the array using [::-1]: ') print(arr[::-1]) # [0 1 2 3 4] # After reversing the array using [::-1]: # [4 3 2 1 0]

 The arr[::-1] just returns the reversed view.
-Slicing does not create a new array in memory and it avoids overhead copying the data.
+Slicing does not create a new array in memory, and it avoids overhead copying the data.
 This is the reason this approach is blazing fast.

 Method 2: Using numpy.flip()